 - The size and style of your home

-- The efficiency of other systems within you home
+- The efficiency of other systems within your home

 In short, you cannot just calculate the square footage of your home and know how many tons your air conditioner should be.
 You may short or overestimate your needs, and both situations have problems.

+Now that you know the possible reasons why your AC keeps shutting off, it’s time to contact an HVAC technician.
 After you have an HVAC technician estimate your cooling needs and install a new air conditioner for you, it is absolutely crucial to get regular maintenance and repairs when you notice something is not right.
 Refrigerant leaks or a frozen evaporator coil might not be easy to see with an untrained eye.
-Experts know how to look for these issues, and can often prevent them.
+Experts know how to look for these issues and can often prevent them.